catman325/Circuit-python-/README.md

 ### Description- Introduction to circuit python. uploading Caret and begel term and using the metro express board.

 ### Evidence
+import board
+import neopixel
+import time

+dot= neopixel.NeoPixel(board.NEOPIXEL,1)

+while True:
+    print("Make it blue!")
+    dot.fill((0,0,255))
+    time.sleep (.5)
+    print("Make it yellow!")
+    dot.fill((255,255,0))
+    time.sleep(.5)

 ### Image

 ### Reflection
 This was very confusing and it is hard to make the code work on my board, I am not sure if I am doing this right.
 My beagel term does not do the same thing as it shows in the video.
+I am not sure how to load an image of the work I have done.
+When I opened my caret ap, it did not have the main.py file, not sure what I may be oding rong.

 ## Circuit python servo